scgerkin/C964_Capstone/paper/paper.md

 The area under the curve for each classification label shows a wide range of values, from 0.5405 for _Mass_ vs. up to 0.8466 for _Consolidation_.
 A score of near 0.5 for this value indicates that the model was no better at determining a matching label than flipping a coin.
 For _Mass_, it is clear that the model was unable to match well to this diagnostic label.
 This may have skewed the overall combined accuracy of the model, as well as other low scoring classification labels.
 Additionally, as categorical cross-entropy is a measure of the overall probability matches, this may cloud the findings of individual diagnostic classifications.
 This indicates that the model may adapt well to some labels but not others.
 However, it should be noted that this is an unusual finding overall and may be due to an error in the overall evaluation process.

 ### Accuracy Conclusion
-Based on the results of the above evaluations and metrics and the unusual nature of the findings above, it is concluded that the model overall failed to meet the expectations of `COMPANY_NAME` for accuracy.
+Based on the results of the above evaluations and metrics and the unusual nature of the findings above, it is concluded that the model overall failed to meet the expectations of Arrow Medical Imaging for accuracy.
 However, individual diagnostic labels show some promise overall, indicating that the model may be adapted for binary classification of _Finding_ vs. _No Finding_ should the training data and model be modified to fit this classification model.

 Lastly, it is worth mentioning that increasing the size of the dataset and the training sessions may have produced a more favorable outcome.
 The training data may have also been improved by providing random transformations to individual images, such as rotations, inversions, shifting horizontally or vertically, or other such image transformations.
 However, due to the time constraints of this project, this could not be explored in more detail.